 Protecting Youth is our Top Priority

-Over many years, the BSA has developed some of the strongest expert-informed youth protection policies found in any youth-serving organization including mandatory criminal background checks for all leaders, required training in Youth Protection, mandatory reporting, and two-deep leadership.
+Over many years, Scouting America has developed some of the strongest expert-informed youth protection policies found in any youth-serving organization including mandatory criminal background checks for all leaders, required training in Safeguarding Youth Training , mandatory reporting, and two-deep leadership.
 Every instance of suspected abuse is reported to law enforcement.

-Click here for the BSA’s National Youth Protection explanations.
+Click here for Scouting America’s Safeguarding Youth Training explanations.

 Training